Super-resolution Reconstruction of Single Image for Latent features: Methods

-Compared with DDPM, the distribution of HR images reconstructed by the inverse diffusion process of LDDPM now in this paper is more complex, and LDDPM is an implicit model. the forward diffusion process of LDDPM is still an additive Gaussian noise process, so no matter how long the step length or how complex the data distribution is, the forward diffusion process $q\left( {{X_{i - 1}}\left| {{X_i}} \right.} \right)$ obeys the nature of Gaussian distribution.
-Therefore, the inverse diffusion process ${p_\theta }\left( {{X_{i - 1}}\left| {{X_i}} \right.} \right)$ of LDDPM can be expressed by Eq. (\ref{eq15}).
+Compared with DDPM, the current LDDPM reconstructs HR images with more complex distributions during reverse diffusion, and LDDPM is an implicit model.
+The forward diffusion of LDDPM remains a Gaussian noise addition; hence, regardless of the step size or complexity of the data distribution, the forward diffusion $q\left( {{X_{i - 1}}\left| {{X_i}} \right.} \right)$ retains its Gaussian property.
+Consequently, the reverse diffusion of LDDPM ${p_\theta }\left( {{X_{i - 1}}\left| {{X_i}} \right.} \right)$ can be represented by Eq. (\ref{eq15}):